Skip to main content

 Being classified as a "not co-operating" borrower means that you have not engaged with us regarding your financial situation.
 This can lead to serious consequences, including:

-• Lose of protection: You will lose the protections given by the Mortgage Arrears Resolution Process (MARP).
+• Loss of protection: You will lose the protections given by the Mortgage Arrears Resolution Process (MARP).

 • Immediate legal action: Legal action may be taken immediately.
 Where legal proceedings have begun, you will be responsible for legal costs.
 If legal action is necessary, it is important to be aware that regardless of how the property is repossessed and disposed of, you will remain liable for any outstanding debt, including any accrued interest, charges, legal, selling and other related costs.